 - Five different blog types (full width, image left, two column grid, first post full width then grid, masonry style)

 - Related posts and related projects on single posts

 - Many more custom options to show / hide information on blog page, search, archives and single posts

 - Unlimited color options

 - Font options with options to use from 800+ Google Fonts

 - Image and video slider by Terra Themes

-- Support for all current slider plugins
+- Support for all slider plugins in the header

 - Over 20 custom and high quality widgets